From Tom Richford's statement to the coroner -

-Harry's inquest was an Article 2 of the European Convention on Human Rights Inquest- Right to life described as -
+Harry's was an Article 2 inquest based on the European Convention on Human Rights - Right to life described as -

 "Article 2 inquests are enhanced inquests held in cases where the State or 'its agents' have 'failed to protect the deceased against a human threat or other risk' or where there has been a death in custody"

-The family reported Harry's death to the coroner on March 15th 2018 but very little happened for quite some time.
-The Trust didn't report it themselves until April 20th 2018 some 5 and a half weeks later .
+The Trust had promised to report his death following pressure from us in a meeting on March 14th however, the Trust didn't report it until April 20th 2018 some 5 and a half weeks later .
 It wasn't until much later that we discovered that the coroner was not allowed to carry out an inquest on Harry without permission from the Chief Coroner of England as there was no longer a body.
 It wasn't until the end of August 2018 that we got a call from the coroner’s office to say that an inquest into Harry's death was to be held.
 Harry's inquest was opened and adjourned on September 3rd 2018.

 We were notified of a Pre-Inquest Review (PIR) which was to be held on November 6th and we duly attended.
 It only lasted an hour but it laid out the various procedures and asked what Interested Persons (IP's) should be sought and also witnesses.
 The coroner had said that he was minded that Harry's

-Two weeks later the coroner wrote to say that he had considered submissions on Article 2 and was persuaded by the Trust's arguments that Harry's case was not Article 2 but that he would keep an open mind as and when more evidence became apparent.
+Two weeks later the coroner wrote to say that he had considered submissions on Article 2 and was persuaded by the Trust's arguments that Harry's case was not Article 2 at that time.
+However, he would keep an open mind as and when more evidence became apparent.
 He indicated that Harry's inquest would likely be at the end of February beginning of March 2019.

 The weeks came and went.
 We chased the coroner’s office regularly and they eventually said that the inquest would be delayed as the HSIB report had taken longer than they had anticipated.
 Around April 2019 the coroner appointed two expert witnesses to report on Obstetrics and Neonatology.
 It was at around this time we were asked if we could attend an inquest sometime between 16th July and 3rd August, we readily agreed, at last, light at the end of the tunnel.

 The expected inquest date was changed again to September/October and a month later we were informed that it was now likely that it would be early 2020.
 The pressure of all of the waiting cannot be overstated and weighed heavy on the entire family.

-By early August we were told of a full day PIR on October 16th but two weeks later this was rescinded.
+By early August we were told of a full day PIR on October 16th, but two weeks later this was rescinded.
 By early September we were called to an urgent PIR with a new coroner, Christopher Sutton-Mattocks, our original coroner had apparently retired, as he was 70 and we got a very experienced barrister coroner who certainly seemed to know his stuff.
 He was a semi-retired barrister and had a great deal of experience in Article 2.
 At the urgent PIR he asked for submissions on Article 2 once more as well as IP's and witnesses.
 A full day PIR was called for October 14th in Sandwich Kent and Harry's inquest was set for January 6th for 2 weeks.
-The coroner also felt that the on-call consultant should also be an IP in Harry's case.
+The coroner also felt that the on-call consultant Anastasia Goumenou should also be an IP in Harry's case.

 On October 1st 2019 the CQC wrote to the Trust advising them that they were now investigating a criminal charge under regulation 12 of the Health and Social Care Act 2008 - Safe Care.
 The letter sent is here.